MattPlumlee/outerbase/cran-comments.md

-* This is a new release.
+* This is a new release, but was earlier submitted and threw an error on Debian in testing.
+It should now be resolved.

 This package covers an important development in new methodology I would like to easily share with collaborators.

 The package is tested using Github actions.
 The only remaining notes are about GNU being needed with Rcpp and the size of the libraries, which seems to be needed to make it work.
 Notes are summarized below.

 ## Github actions results